csethna/electionbot/readme.md

 - Facebook / Instagram
 - Pinterest

-Partnerships will give credibility to the project as well as potential technical support, insight, and amplification to their respective users.
+Partnerships will give credibility to the project as well as potential integration, support, insight, and amplification to their respective users.

 ### Background Reading